 Another helpful tip is to colour-code your boxes and furniture with your floor plan.
 Assign a colour for each room so that movers know exactly where each box needs to go.

 Demarcate the boxes containing items that need to be handled with care.
 This way, your movers will know to be extra careful when handling them.

 It is a good idea to keep the moving of your valuables to yourself.
 This avoids any unnecessary mishandling or disputes that may come up during this transition.

-Your toothbrushes, toiletries, phone chargers, bed sheets… these should be the items that you pack the last.
+Your toothbrushes, toiletries, phone chargers, and bed sheets.
+These should be the items that you pack last.
 Putting them all into a single box/luggage will be helpful for quick unpacking at your new place.

 Make sure you take measurements of your furniture, as well as the doors (yes, lift doors too), ceilings, passageways and windows of your new house.
 This will help ensure all your furniture will be able to fit into the intended rooms.
 Some houses have rooms with particularly low ceilings, which is something you may need to take note of.